raul23/vocab-augmentor/README.md

-# Vocab-Augmentor
+# vocab-augmentor
 ## Overview

-**vocab** is a Python script designed to help language learners expand their vocabulary effortlessly.
+**vocab-augmentor** is a Python package designed to help language learners expand their vocabulary effortlessly.
 By leveraging advanced language models such as `facebook/mbart-large-50-many-to-many-mmt`, `Helsinki-NLP/opus-mt`, `Gemini 1.0 Pro`, and `llama 3-8b`, this tool identifies new words from any